halirutan/IJGradleDependencyGraph/README.md

 in the same style.
 Again, it needs to be discussed which nodes belong to the same style group.

-Finally, during the analysis, we will find connections of IntelliJ Tasks to core Gradle tasks, and it's not clear if we should show them or not.
+Finally, during the analysis, we will find connections of IntelliJ Platform Gradle Plugin Tasks to core Gradle tasks, and it's not clear if we should show them or not.